keycloak-competence-center/keycloak-signature/README.md

 - `config`: provides the build stage configuration and the setup of Keycloak
 - `container`: creates the custom docker image
 - `docker-compose`: provides a sample for launching the custom docker image
-- `extensions`: provides samples for Keycloak SPI implementations
+- `extensions`: provides the implementation of the signature extension
 - `server`: provides a Keycloak installation for local development & testing

 Please refer to the [tutorial of custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/) for more details of this project.